What Is Marketing?

 - the transaction: the terms around which both parties agree to trade value-for-value (most often, money for product)

-Individuals on both sides try to maximize rewards and minimize costs in their transactions, in order to gain the most profitable outcomes.
+Individuals on both sides of the exchange try to maximize rewards and minimize costs in transactions, in order to gain the most profitable outcomes.
 Ideally, everyone achieves a satisfactory level of reward.

-Marketing creates the goods and services that the company offers at a price to its customers.
-The entire bundle consists of a tangible good, an intangible service, and the price is the company’s offering.
+Marketing creates a bundle of goods and services that the company offers at a price to its customers.
+The bundle consists of a tangible good, an intangible service or benefit, and the price of the offering.
 When you compare one car to another, for example, you can evaluate each of these dimensions—the tangible, the intangible, and the price—separately.
 However, you can’t buy one manufacturer’s car, another manufacturer’s service, and a third manufacturer’s price when you actually make a choice.
-Together, the three make up a single firm’s offer.
+Together, the three make up a single firm’s offer or bundle.

 Marketing Creates Value for Customers

 According to the influential economist and Harvard Business School professor Theodore Levitt, the purpose of all business is to “find and keep customers.”
-Marketing is instrumental to helping businesses achieve this purpose.
-It’s a way of thinking about business, rather than just a collection of techniques.
-It’s much more than just advertising and selling stuff and collecting money.
+Marketing is instrumental in helping businesses achieve this purpose and is much more than just advertising and selling products and collecting money.
 Marketing generates value by creating the connections between people and products, customers and companies.

 How does this happen?
 Boiled down to its essence, the role of marketing is to identify, satisfy, and retain customers.

 Before you can create anything of value, first you must identify a want or need that you can address, as well as the prospective customers who possess this want or need.